The Mercury Programme

 Additionally, new research will provide insights into new carbon capture methodologies and the reuse of agricultural plastics, both in the road infrastructure and as an alternative fuel source.
 New energy sources will be critical to achieving low emissions targets and will provide essential cost savings.

-This component of the programme will focus on the development of low carbon and renewable solutions for transportation and energy across Angus and the wider Tay Cities region.
+This component of The Mercury Programme will focus on the development of low carbon and renewable solutions for transportation and energy across Angus and the wider Tay Cities region.

 Low carbon transport solutions

-The successful decarbonisation of Scotland’s economy requires the enabling infrastructure to accelerate clean mobility at the required scale.
-This part of the Mercury Programme will explore transport solutions, including the use of electric, biogas and hydrogen vehicles as low emission transport methods.
-It will also explore the creation of a low carbon transport corridor.
-This component will support the proposed Angus Rural Mobility Hub located on development land at Brechin just off the A90.
+The successful decarbonisation of Scotland’s economy requires the creation of an enabling infrastructure to accelerate clean mobility at the required scale.
+To do this new transport solutions will be explored, including the use of electric, biogas and hydrogen vehicles as low emission transport methods, as well as the creation of a low carbon transport corridor.
+The creation of the Angus Rural Mobility Hub, located just off the A90 in Brechin, aims to deliver a regional platform that will enable the decarbonisation of public transport, road freight and private transportation.

 Low carbon demonstrator housing